 The apaleador to the left is Nestor Franco.
 He was one of the best.
-He passed away more than ten years ago.
+He passed away many years ago.
 Too many years of too much alcohol was what everyone said.
 Too bad.
 His hats were beautiful.

 Here he is folding them in half.
 He nests several inside each other.
 See the three folded, nested hats beneath the one he is folding?

 Look beside his right foot.
 A brown piece of paper is covered with sulfur powder.
 You can see the yellow powder on his hands.
 He has taken up a large pinch of sulfur with his right hand and is sprinkling it on the hats.
 He will use his left hand to shuffle the hats while he dusts each hat with the sulfur powder.

 When the hats are all dusted with sulfur, Nestor begins to pound them.
 The loud bonking of the mallet hitting the hats and the stone is very distinctive.
 Each different mallet and stone combination has its own particular “note.”

 If Nestor was a heavy drinker, he probably did not do the pounding first thing in the morning.
 NOT something you would want to do with a hangover.

 Above left: He continually shuffles the hats, rearranging the order, making sure each hat spends time on top, on bottom, and in the middle.